jonnydmoon/p4/readme.md

 Once logged in, a user has the ability to click on their name to edit his/her email or password.

-In order to upload, edit, create, ands save pages and books, a user must be logged in.
+In order to upload, edit, create, and save pages and books, a user must be logged in.

 Whenever a coloring page is saved, I actually save 2 portions.
 One layer is the base layer with the black outlines.
 The other layer is the colored layer.
 This allows a user to come back to a drawing later on and modify the coloring